-A couple of mistakes could cost more in rework than the purchase price of the SLM, particularly when other parties are involved, for example, measuring noise during a scheduled shutdown at a factory.
+A couple of mistakes could cost more in rework than the initial purchase price of your sound level meter, particularly when other parties are involved, for example, measuring noise during a scheduled shutdown at a factory.

 If you anticipate potentially needing to measure vibration at some point, consider buying a meter that can measure sound and/or vibration.
 This could save you having to invest in a vibration meter later.
 You will of course need the appropriate transducers for measuring vibration (accelerometer) but this can wait until the need arises.